Papa CJ: Publishing career

 Papa CJ's debut book, an autobiography titled 'Naked', was published in the Indian subcontinent by Westland, an Amazon company, on 16 December 2019.

-He has also written articles for multiple publications including Harvard Business Review.
+He has written articles for multiple publications including Harvard Business Review and Forbes Magazine.
+He is also a regular columnist for The Economic Times.

+Teaching career

+Papa CJ is a Visiting Faculty Member at Ashoka University.
+The module he teaches explores The Entrepreneur's Human Advantage: the distinctly human capabilities that increasingly differentiate entrepreneurs and leaders in an AI-enabled world.
+In his highly interactive classes, he draws on lessons from behavioural psychology, stand-up comedy, storytelling and authentic leadership to impart his teachings.

 Philanthropy

 Under his initiative called The Papa CJ Happiness Project, he performs in support of charitable causes across the world and particularly in India.
 In addition to fundraising shows he also performs free shows in hospitals and for long suffering patients in their homes.

 Motivational speaking, corporate training and executive coaching

-Papa CJ runs multiple different training modules for organisations, the most popular of which apply learnings from stand-up comedy into the personal and professional lives of people in the workplace.
+Papa CJ runs multiple different training modules for organizations, the most popular of which apply learnings from stand-up comedy into the personal and professional lives of people in the workplace.

-Two unique sessions he runs are 'A Comedian's Guide to Communication Strategy' and 'Naked Leadership'.
-Naked Leadership is a unique approach towards leadership training that combines a multi-genre theatrical production with a learning activity that forces participants to reflect deeply and prioritise their personal and professional lives.
-They leave the session with a great sense of gratitude.
+Among the sessions he has developed are A Comedian's Guide to Communication Strategy and Naked Leadership.
+The latter combines elements of theatrical performance with leadership training and reflective learning activities designed to encourage participants to examine and prioritize aspects of their personal and professional lives.
+The programme emphasizes self-reflection and personal development.

 Papa CJ is regularly invited as a motivational speaker and has spoken on multiple platforms including TEDx and Josh Talks.